facebook/zstd/doc/zstd_compression_format.md

-              As long as the amount of data decoded from this frame is less than or equal to `Window_Size`, sequence commands may specify offsets longer than the total length of decoded output so far to reference back to the dictionary.
+              As long as the amount of data decoded from this frame is less than or equal to `Window_Size`, sequence commands may specify offsets longer than the total length of decoded output so far to reference back to the dictionary, even parts of the dictionary with offsets larger than `Window_Size`.
               After the total output has surpassed `Window_Size` however, this is no longer allowed and the dictionary is no longer accessible.

 [compressed blocks]: #the-format-of-compressed_block